Table of Contents

 Leadership is influence; it means being able to influence others to achieve a common goal.
 As one of the strongholds of good leadership skills, encouragement leadership provides people (especially followers) the fuel (mental, physical, and psychological) that enables them to hold longer, go farther, and achieve more than they had previously believed.
 As a leader, the main goal is to lead others to do right, and one of the essential things you will need in accomplishing this is encouragement leadership.

-John Maxwell is one of his articles, says that encouragement is 51% of leadership.
+John Maxwell in one of his articles, says that encouragement is 51% of leadership.
 Leadership entails setting directions, developing inspiring goals, and creating an avenue for people to work and achieve this set goal.

 As a leader, an essential part of your position is to breathe hope into people, lift them and help them “discover, rediscover, and believe” in themselves again.
 These three steps are essential in encouraging leadership; this is because you don’t get to lead solid and accomplished people all the time.
 You have several individuals who make up your team, with all of them having one or two issues for you to deal with.

 There are ones you have to make them discover themselves, some to rediscover themselves, and come to believe that they can do it in a more excellent way than they have been doing.
 Encouragement leadership is one of the naturally influenced skills a leader must possess; it is not something you decide to do.
 It is a lifestyle.
 A leader is looked up to by the followers.
-Therefore encouragement leadership is not being soft by the leader.
+Therefore encouraging leadership is not being soft by the leader.

 Characteristics Of Encouragement Leadership

-The importance of encouragement leadership is a system, or an organization is very large.
+The importance of encouraging leadership is a system, or an organization is very large.
 Typically, encouragers (as an individual or a leader) draw people to them.
 You must know that drawing people or catching people’s attention is not the goal.
 It is just a reward to encourage leadership.

 As said above, leadership is influence, but how do you influence people when you don’t encourage them to be better people?
 If you are to put together all the things that make up a good leadership skill without encouragement, it won’t work.
 Believing in people plus some good management skill makes up a good leader.
 Encouragement leadership is not only about charisma or personality, and it is natural for good leaders to encourage their followers.